akaloskamis/PythonBeginnerProjects/README.md

 Python Beginner Projects

 ## About
-This File includes several beginner projects that completed as part of μυ Python online courses
+This File includes several beginner projects that completed as part of my Python online courses